andressoop/global-reports/README.md

 > United Nations Children’s Emergency Fund (UNICEF) ([source](https://www.unicef.org/reports/state-of-worlds-children))

+- 2021 The State of the World’s Children – On my mind: Promoting, protecting and caring for children's mental health ([web](https://www.unicef.org/reports/state-worlds-children-2021))
+- 2020 n/a
 - 2019 The State of the World’s Children – Children, food and nutrition: Growing well in a changing world ([web](https://www.unicef.org/reports/state-of-worlds-children-2019))
 - 2018 n/a
 - 2017 The State of the World’s Children – Children in a digital world ([web](https://www.unicef.org/reports/state-worlds-children-2017))